taurus-org/taurus/doc/source/tep/TEP17.md

 the [taurus_pyqtgraph][] plugin.
 The rest would be treated as future enhancements.

-The following is a list of features providedand planned by the `taurus_pyqtgraph` (the checked features are already implemented in the latest release of the plugin, v0.4.9, at the moment of writing):
+The following is a list of features provided and planned by the `taurus_pyqtgraph` plugin  (the checked features are already implemented in the latest release of the plugin, v0.4.9, at the moment of writing):

 ### For 1D plots